PlayQ/unity-uitest-tool/README.md

 * `►` - taplies assertation in runtime.
 * `Copy` - duplicates selected asertation and places the copy next to it.
 Hotkeys are `Ctrl+D` for Windows and `Cmd+D` for Mac.
 * `x` - removes selected action from list.
-* `select` - displays the location of the objects in hierarchy order
+* `select` - displays the location of the objects in hierarchy order.

 ### How Flow Recorder works